Inter-State Bus Terminal, Raipur

-Inter State Bus Terminal, Raipur officially Sri Balaji Swami Trust Sri Dudhadhari Math Inter State Bus Terminal also known as ISBT Bhatagaon is a newly constructed hi-tech bus stand situated in 25 acres at the Bhatagaon area of Raipur, Chhattisgarh.
-Being the first ISBT in Chhattisgarh the bus terminal is the largest bus station in whole Central and Eastern India with a capability of 300 buses in a day with a number of facilities.
-Its an Interstate Bus terminal which caters bus services to passengers come from adjoining States like: Maharashtra, Odisha, Uttar Pradesh, Madhya Pradesh, Jharkhand, etc. The main purpose for the stand is to replace the Minimata Agam Dass Guru Bus stand, Pandri, as the stand was creating traffic problems and wasn't safe so this stand has been constructed at the outskirts of Raipur City.
-This terminal was inaugurated by Chhattisgarh Chief Minister Bhupesh Baghel on 20 August 2021.
-Management of the Terminal started from 15 November 2021 after 2 months of inauguration on the occasion of Devotthan Ekadashi and after 28 years old Pandri Bus Stand is now closed.
+Shri Balaji Swami Trust Sri Dudhadhari Math Inter State Bus Terminal, locally known as ISBT Bhatagaon, is a newly constructed hi-tech bus terminal situated on 25 acres in the Ravanbhata–Bhatagaon area of Raipur, Chhattisgarh.
+It is the first ISBT in Chhattisgarh and the largest bus station in Central India, with a capacity to handle 300 buses daily, offering a range of facilities to passengers.

+The terminal serves as an Interstate Bus Terminal, providing bus services to passengers from neighboring states such as Maharashtra, Odisha, Uttar Pradesh, Madhya Pradesh, and Jharkhand.

+The primary purpose of constructing this terminal was to replace the Minimata Agam Dass Guru Bus Stand in Pandri, which had been causing traffic congestion and safety concerns.
+The new terminal, located on the outskirts of Raipur City, aims to alleviate these issues.

+The ISBT Bhatagaon was inaugurated by Chhattisgarh Chief Minister Bhupesh Baghel on 20 August 2021.
+The terminal became operational on 15 November 2021, aligning with the occasion of Devotthan Ekadashi.
+Following its opening, the 28-year-old Pandri Bus Stand was permanently closed.